 An applicant who has not previously attended a duly accredited postsecondary institution will be designated as a first-time college student or a native student.
 All first-time college students must attend an orientation session to complete advisement and orientation activities before registration.
-It is also recommended that first-time college students take Psychology 100, a college orientation course.
+It is also required that first-time college students take ORI 101, a college orientation course.